 The scouts will have the opportunity to make the 5 pieces that were demonstrated, and will be able to spin a form on the potter’s wheel.
 (Since we only have one wheel, scouts will come up one at a time.)

 *Just to be clear, Alpaca Art does not physically provide the badges, just provides all services needed to qualify for it.

 1.The first day will include many of the explanations & all clay creations.

 - Takes about 2 hours for up to 15 scouts, give or take a little.

 - If there are more than 15 scouts, it may take slightly longer since all scouts need a chance on the wheel.

-2. The scouts will come back no sooner than one week later to paint their pieces.
+2. The scouts will come back up to two weeks later to paint their pieces.